Yayaka/Yayaka/specification/actions.md

 An action to push an event.

 - Sender MUST be an authorized social graph service.
-- Destination MUST be a social graph service or presentation service.
+- Destination MUST be a presentation service.
 - Payload has following properties.
+  - **subscription-id** string
   - **repository-host** host
   - **event-id** string
   - **identity-host** string